-On March 29, 2017, United States Congressman Charlie Christ of Florida introduced the Senior Accessible Housing Act (HR 1780) to the U.S. House of Representatives.
+On March 29, 2017, United States Congressman Charlie Christ of Florida introduced the Senior Accessible Housing Act (HR 1780) to the U.S. House of Representatives as a home modification tax credit.
 The act, if ever signed into law, would allow individuals 60 years of age and older to receive tax-based credits to modify their homes in a way that would “enhance their ability to remain living safely, independently and comfortable in the residence.”

 The Act proposes to provide qualified recipients with a lifelong home modification tax credit up to $30,000.
 In other words, if someone makes $10,000 worth of modifications to their home one year, they would have another $20,000 in credits to use in the future.
 Modifications would include adding entrance and exit ramps, mounting handrails and grab bars, installing non-slip flooring, and even widening doorways for better wheelchair or walker access.